"Stealing is wrong — unless it's from pirates.

 - In Ashita no Nadja, Black Rose steals not just from the rich, but from rich people who are also snobbish and spoiled.
 (He is actually from a rich family, but left them when he was young.)
 Double if they are dumb enough to challenge him to steal from then, like Spoiled Brat Fernando's aunt did in public.
 He's also seen helping out poor people, like giving a humble widow enough money to buy medicine for her child, and discussing social issues with the title heroine Nadja aside of being one of her two more important love interests... the other being his twin brother.

-- The team from Oceans Eleven target two unscrupulous casino owners and a thief.
+- Over the course of three films, the team from Oceans Eleven targets two unscrupulous casino owners and a thief.

 - The film Tower Heist involves a Wall Street banker being targeted by the workers in his penthouse building.